eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <figcaption>Figure 3.
 The starting point for a path removal<figcaption>
 </figure>

-For achieving this quick fixup, we need the following three changes in zebra.
+For achieving this quick fixup, we need the following changes.
-1. Change NHG's Nexthop ID hash method
+1. Change NHG ID hash method
-2. Add a new function zebra_rnh_fixup_depends() to update involved NHGs in dataplanes.
+2. Add a new function zebra_rnh_fixup_depends() to make a quick fixup on involved NHGs in dataplanes.
 3. Throttle protocol client's route update events if needed

 We will describe each change in detail in the following sections.

-#### Nexthop ID
+#### NHG ID
 When zebra generates a hash entry for the recursive Next Hop Group (NHG), it presently utilizes both the nexthop addresses and their resolved nexthop addresses, along with additional information.
 The hash key is via nexthop_group_hash() shown below.
 Consequently, if the underlying paths undergo modifications, the recursive NHG must obtain a new NHG ID due to alterations in its key.
 This change in NHG ID results in the need for all routes to rebind with the new NHG, even if the recursive nexthops remain unchanged.